When LLMs Meet Cybersecurity: A Systematic Literature Review: Preliminary

 \subsection{LLMs in Cybersecurity}

 LLMs have emerged as a transformative technology in the field of artificial intelligence, demonstrating remarkable capabilities in natural language understanding, generation, and reasoning~\cite{brown2020language,zoph2022emergent,minaee2024large}.
-These models, trained on vast amounts of textual data, have the potential to revolutionize various domains, including the critical area of cybersecurity~\cite{dasilva2024survey,motlagh2024large,yigit2024review}.
-The application of LLMs in cybersecurity holds promise in enhancing threat detection, automated vulnerability analysis, intelligent defense mechanisms, and others.
+These models, trained with large amounts of data, have the potential to revolutionize various fields, including the critical area of cybersecurity~\cite{motlagh2024large,yigit2024review}.
+The application of LLMs in cybersecurity is expected to enhance threat detection, automated vulnerability analysis, intelligent defense mechanisms, and more.

 LLMs can be categorized into two main types: open-source and closed-source models.
-Open-source LLMs, such as Llama~\cite{touvron2023llama} and Mixtral~\cite{jiang2024mixtral}, offer transparency and the ability for researchers to customize and fine-tune the models for specific cybersecurity tasks.
-This adaptability is particularly valuable in cybersecurity scenarios such as private data and fine-tuned models on customized needs.
-However, open-source LLMs may lack the performance and scale of their closed-source counterparts.
-On the other hand, closed-source LLMs, often referred to as commercial LLMs such as ChatGPT~\cite{openai_chatgpt} and Gemini~\cite{geminiteam2023gemini}, provide state-of-the-art performance and are maintained by commercial entities, often with restricted access.
-While these models excel in terms of accuracy and efficiency, their lack of transparency can raise concerns about potential biases and limitations in cybersecurity applications.
+Open-source LLMs (\emph{e.g.}, Llama~\cite{touvron2023llama} and Mixtral~\cite{jiang2024mixtral}) provide model weights, and researchers can fine-tune the models for specific cybersecurity tasks.
+This adaptability is particularly valuable in cybersecurity scenarios, such as private data and models fine-tuned to customized needs.
+However, open-source LLMs may lack the performance and scale of closed-source LLMs.
+On the other hand, closed-source LLMs (often referred to as commercial LLMs, \emph{e.g.}, ChatGPT~\cite{ouyang2022training} and Gemini~\cite{geminiteam2023gemini}), provide state-of-the-art performance and are maintained by commercial entities, often with access restrictions.
+While these models excel in accuracy and efficiency, their lack of transparency can raise concerns about potential biases and limitations in cybersecurity applications.